 It is possible to step on the scale, see the number go down, and still not feel healthy.
 In clinic, one of the most common frustrations is hearing, "I lost weight, but I still don't feel well."
 A person may lose weight after a crash diet and still feel tired, weak, hungry, irritable, or short of breath.
 That is because the scale does not tell the whole story.
 It cannot show muscle loss, poor sleep, low fitness, stress, or whether the change is sustainable.

-Patients often ask why is losing weight so hard, why is weight loss so hard, and why is dieting so hard, and they describe a weight loss struggle because the body resists rapid change.
-Resting metabolism falls, appetite rises, and behaviour has to change for the long term.
-That is why the real goal is not only how to lose weight or how to lose weight fast naturally and permanently.
-The better goal is healthy weight loss and, in many cases, better fat loss with stronger muscles, better function, and healthier markers.
+Patients often ask why is losing weight so hard, why is weight loss so hard, and why is dieting so hard, and they describe a weight loss struggle because the body resists rapid change: resting metabolism falls and appetite rises as weight comes off.5 That is why the better goal is not the fastest weight loss but healthy weight loss — fat loss with stronger muscles, better function, and healthier markers.

 The clinical question is not simply whether weight comes off.
 It is whether the person becomes healthier in a way that lasts.